dephell/dephell/README.md

 **DepHell** -- project management for Python.

+Why it is better than all other tools:

+1. **Format agnostic**.
+You can use DepHell with your favorite format: setup.py, requirements.txt, Pipfile, poetry.
+DepHell supports them all and much more.
+1. **Use you favorite tool on any project**.
+Want to install poetry based project, but don't like poetry?
+Just say DepHell to convert peoject metainfo into setup.py and install it with pip.
+Or directly work with project from DepHell, because DepHell can do everything what you usually want to do with packages.
+1. **DepHell doesn't try to replace your favorite tools**.
+If you use poetry, you have to use poetry's file formats and commands.
+However, DepHell can be combined with any other tool or even combine all these tools together through formats converting.
+1. **Easily extendable**.
+Pipfile should be just another one supported format for pip.
+However, pip really old and big project with many bad decisions, so, PyPA team can't just add new features in pip without fear to broke everything.
+This is how pipenv has been created, but pipenv has inherited almost all problems of pip and isn't extendable too.
+DepHell has strong modularity and can be easily extended by new formats and commands.
+1. **Developers friendly**.
+We aren't going to place all our modules into [`_internal`](https://github.com/pypa/pip/tree/master/src/pip/_internal).
+Also, DepHell has [big ecosystem](https://github.com/dephell) with separated libraries to help you use some DepHell's parts without pain and big dependencies for your project.
+1. **All-in-one-solution**.
+DepHell can manage dependencies, virtual environments, tests, CLI tools, packages, generate configs, show licenses for dependencies, make security audit, get downloads statistic from pypi, search packages and much more.
+None of your tools can do it all.

+Features:

 + Manage dependencies: [convert between formats](https://dephell.readthedocs.io/en/latest/cmd-deps-convert.html), [instаll](https://dephell.readthedocs.io/en/latest/cmd-deps-install.html), lock, [add new](https://dephell.readthedocs.io/en/latest/cmd-deps-add.html), resolve conflicts.
 + Manage virtual environments: [create](https://dephell.readthedocs.io/en/latest/cmd-venv-create.html), [remove](https://dephell.readthedocs.io/en/latest/cmd-venv-destroy.html), [inspect](https://dephell.readthedocs.io/en/latest/cmd-inspect-venv.html), [run shell](https://dephell.readthedocs.io/en/latest/cmd-venv-shell.html), [run commands inside](https://dephell.readthedocs.io/en/latest/cmd-venv-run.html).
 + [Install CLI tools](https://dephell.readthedocs.io/en/latest/cmd-jail-install.html) into isolated environments.